1Mill/notes/workshops/lead-dev-2025-making-your-stuff-plus-impact-visible.md

 | | | |
 | | | |
 | | | |

+* These 5 words are your "5 word buisness card" - it is how you would describe yourself to new people you are networking with.

 * Eagerly praise peers to build informal relationships outside of directly doing the work.
 This build a foundation for future working relationships.
   * Project completion